Reporting disruptive behaviour

 At the hearing, the Tribunal Member may provide a decision to end the tenancy, dismiss the matter or adjourn the matter to another date.
 If the Tribunal Member decides to end the tenancy, the tenant may apply for a review of the decision (as allowed under the Queensland Civil and Administrative Tribunal Act 2009), which can delay any eviction of the tenant.

 Why have some public housing tenants not been evicted for their disruptive behaviour?

 We investigate all complaints of disruptive behaviour thoroughly and fairly, giving tenants the opportunity to respond.
 Tenants can have a support person or advocate help them with this process.

-We can only take action after being satisfied that the disruptive behaviour has occurred and that the complaint relates to a tenancy matter that the department is responsible for.
+We can only take action after being satisfied that the disruptive behaviour has occurred and that the complaint relates to a tenancy matter that we are responsible for.
 In some cases, we are not able to confirm that an incident of disruptive behaviour has occurred.
-We must also ensure we have provided the tenant with a reasonable chance to address their behaviour.
-We may take a range of other actions to help the tenant address their behaviour and maintain their tenancy, including referral to a support worker or agency, closely monitoring the tenancy, or listing the household for a transfer to a different, more suitable public housing property.
+We must also ensure we give the tenant the opportunity to address the disruptive behaviour.
+We may take a range of other actions to help the tenant address their behaviour and maintain their tenancy, including referral to a support worker or agency, closely monitoring the tenancy, or listing the household for a transfer.

 - Housing Service Centres

 - Dispute Resolution Service—Residential Tenancies Authority